Believers Eastern Church: Religious orders

-The Sisters of Compassion is a religious order of nuns within Believers Church that is dedicated to serving the "neglected of society".
+The Sisters of Compassion is a religious order of nuns within the Believers Eastern Church that is dedicated to serving the "neglected of society".

 Humanitarian services

-Believers Eastern Church is involved in various social projects and has been lauded for "its humanitarian service towards the society at large."
+Believers Eastern Church is involved in various social projects and has been lauded for its "humanitarian service towards the society at large".
 The church's social service includes poverty alleviation, and promoting adult literacy.
-The church is also providing shelter to street children through a home called Asha Grih, which is licensed by the Indian Government.
-Additionally, Believers Eastern Church has a child development project called Bridge of Hope (BOH).
-BOH provides holistic development to needy children throughout South Asia.
-As of 2012, the project is helping 60,000 underprivileged children by providing them free education, a nutritious diet and school supplies.
-Bridge of Hope's 525 project centers are staffed by 2,400 individuals.
+The church also provides shelter to street children through a home called Asha Grih, which is licensed by the Indian Government.
+Additionally, BEC has a child sponsorship program which provides holistic development to needy children throughout South Asia.
+As of 2012, the program has helped some 60,000 underprivileged children by providing them free education, a nutritious diet and school supplies.
+The church sponsorship program has 525 project centers with 2,400 staff.
 Other major projects include the Believers Church Medical College Hospital, Believers Eastern Church Caarmel Engineering College and Believers Church Theological Seminary.
-Most of the funds for these social projects are sent over from the United States by the ministry Gospel for Asia, of which Believers Church is a part.
-The metropolitan of Believers Church, Moran Mor Athanasius Yohan Metropolitan (formerly known as K. P. Yohannan), is also the president of Gospel for Asia.

 Criticisms

-The operations of Gospel for Asia and Believers Eastern Church were scrutinized after Believers Eastern Church, under the guidance of Moran Mor Athanasius Yohan Metropolitan purchased a 2268 acre rubber estate in Kerala, India.
+The operations of Gospel for Asia and BEC were scrutinized after Believers Eastern Church, under the guidance of Moran Mor Athanasius Yohan Metropolitan purchased a 2268 acre rubber estate in Kerala, India.

 Opponents said the church had diverted foreign funds to amass land for itself and for uses other than declared purposes.

 Further, it was alleged that the rubber estate, which Believers Eastern Church purchased from Harrison's Malayalam Ltd., was on leasehold from the government and not saleable.